 Check out these, I’ve done the work for you: 25 Platforms for Artists to Sell Their Art Online and Make Money

 If you cannot connect directly with your buyers via email, your business is very insecure.
-But one way to side-step this dilemma is not investing everything into one platform.
-Think of sites such as Etsy as a side-hustle and proceed with that in mind.
+But one way to side-step this dilemma is not to invest everything into one platform.
+Think of online shops and gallery sites such as Etsy as a side hustle and proceed with that mindset.

 One of the most tempting ways of selling art is with printables.
 I’m still learning but I intend to give it a bash.
 Think about it, no stock, no postage, and it’s mostly profit.
 Sounds appealing, doesn’t it?

 Yes, some make it big on these sites.
-Of course, some get to the top of the tree, but it’s not passive.
+Of course, some get to the top of the tree, but it’s not passive income.
 The days when you could post your work, get found, and go viral, are over.
-You have to market yourself through their sites and that’s a time-eater.
+You have to market yourself through their sites and social media channels, and that’s a time-eater.

-Surely you’re wiser to put in the same amount of work on your own site instead?
+Surely you’re wiser to put in the same amount of work on your own website instead?
+Sounds simple but it’s a steep learning curve and quickly takes over your life.

 Now be honest, do you really want to spend half your time painting and the other half marketing online in front of a computer?

-And what if you put in the work, set up your Etsy shop (or the like), start doing some good business, and then out of the blue the platform changes the rules?
+And what if you put in the work, set up your online store on Etsy (or the like), start doing some good business, and then out of the blue the platform changes the rules?

-Your business can vanish with one tweak of an algorithm.
+Your business could vanish with one tweak of an algorithm.

 You have no control.